9 Signs You Spend Way Too Much Time on Facebook

 You get distracted from your kids

 You’re probably more than aware of how often your kids are on Facebook.
 If you’re trying to set limits, make sure you follow those rules too.
-“If you don’t want your kids on Facebook when you’re talking to them, don’t be on Facebook when they’re trying to talk to you,” says Dr. Rutledge.
+“If you don’t want your kids on Facebook when you’re talking to them, don’t be on Facebook when they’re trying to talk to you,” says Rutledge.
 “Recognize when it’s important to be present.”
 Your kids look to you when learning how to balance screen time with face time, so make sure you’re a good role model.
-Find out if you’re raising emotionally intelligent children.
+Next, check out the things that can happen when you quit social media.